sightsontheheights/ReferOn/docs/master-document.md

 - Use recent chart history to suggest the most relevant specialist type.
 - Show a physician/admin-facing manual trigger for referral creation.
 - Show a simple specialist self-registration flow.
-- Match referrals to nearby specialists using specialty, geography, and availability.
+- Match referrals to nearby specialists using specialty and subspecialty fit (including accepted case types and procedures), geography, and availability.
 - Tell a clear demo story: chart review to AI suggestion to referral draft to matched specialist.

 ## 3. POC Strategy